jshiohaha/apriori-algorithm-implementation/README.md

     -- Generate the association rules along with their support and confidence.
-        ----> the support and confidence for the top rules seem to be a bit off from Weka's -- Plot the runtime of your algorithm and the number of rules generated as a function of “minimum support.”
+        ----> the support and confidence for the top rules seem to be a bit off from Weka's -- Plot the number of rules generated as a function of “minimum support.”
+    -- Report for assignment
+        -- Talk about algorithm, efficiency, approach to parsing, etc.
         -- Use the same data set to derive association rules in Weka and compare them to those derived from your program.
-    -- Report for assignment

 **Files**: